kmels/kmels.net/posts/resources/List of German words that I like.markdown

 # Concerning meaning

+* **[Lebensmittel](http://www.dict.cc/?s=Lebensmittel)**, literally "Mediums of life" since 1.
+Leben means life and mittel means mediums.
+Detergent for the washing machine for example, is called *Waschmittel*.
+It is pretty neat to think about the meaning of it when I'm doing my accounting and instead of thinking groceries, I think "Mediums of Life".

 * **Frühstück** (Noun), means "breakfast". **Früh** == "early" and **Stück** == "piece".
 It thought it was a beautifully constructed word.
 Besides, the meaning and picturing of one's breakfast _lends itself_ to greater imagination, so the _raw_ "early stuck" suits it well IMO.

     A related music recommendation then: [Pink Floyd - Alan's Psychedelic Breakfast](http://www.youtube.com/watch?v=oPxJw5YfFqk) -- I like the original version better though.